NESOY/Back-end-Developer-Interview-Questions/README.md

 * What are the pros and cons of mutable and immutable values.
 * What's the Object-Relational impedance mismatch?
 * Which principles would you apply to define the size of a cache?
-* What's the difference between TCP and HTTP?
+* TCP와 HTTP의 차이점은 무엇일까요?
 * What are the tradeoffs of client-side rendering vs. server-side rendering?
 * How could you develop a reliable communication protocol based on a non-reliable one?
 * [Tony Hoare](https://en.m.wikipedia.org/wiki/Tony_Hoare) who invented the null reference once said "*I call it my billion-dollar mistake*" since it lead to "*innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years*".
 Imagine you want to remove the possibility to have null references in your preferred language: how would you achieve this goal?
 What consequences could this have?